 But depending on your needs, breakfast bar ideas can offer more than just creating a social hub.
 'It’s a great space saver; breakfast bars tend to be smaller and narrower than a dining table, with stools that can tuck underneath the bar when not in use,' says Charlie.

 'Plus, they are so much more than somewhere to sit or dine.
 A breakfast bar on kitchen island ideas also serve as additional prep space, as well as somewhere to catch up on emails or for the kids to do their homework.'

-Before you get carried away with Insta-worthy breakfast bar ideas, decide how many stools you would like to accommodate.
-If you’re just seeking a quiet spot to check Socials, then a single stool tucked in a corner is ideal.
+Before you get carried away with Insta-worthy breakfast bar ideas in your kitchen, decide how many stools you would like to accommodate.
+If you’re just seeking a quiet spot to check TikTok with your morning brew, then a single stool tucked in a corner is ideal.
 But if you want to enjoy breakfast together as a family, each member will need a seat.

 Allow at least 50cm width per stool, plus about 15cm either side for easy access.
 ‘Don’t forget to consider how much space the stools will take up in the room when in use,’ adds George Forsyth, Director, Drew Forsyth & Co.
 ‘You’ll need to allow sufficient space behind seated guests for others to pass by without getting stuck!’

 An extended wrap around island covering essentially creates a perfect spot to utilise for your breakfast bar ideas.
 The effect of the top and sides of one side of the island extending, even if just by a couple of inches, delineates a zone which can be used as your new seating area.

 Co-ordinating the material used on the wrap to that on the kitchen island seating will ensure a cohesive and considered look.